 It was my Wireless Router!

-However, if this doesn’t work, make sure that you try other fixes for your problem:
+However, if this solution doesn’t work, make sure that you try these other potential fixes for your problem:

 – Make sure that your batteries are not empty or nearly empty.
 When they are, they can cause strange behavior from your mouse.

 – Make sure that there are no problems with the USB port you have your mouse/wireless adapter plugged in: simply test your mouse on another computer/laptop and see if it works normally.
 If it does and none of the other fixes here seem to do the trick, it’s most likely that your USB port decided to go crazy.